torbencarstens/container-workshop/README.md

 0::/user.slice/user-1000.slice/session-2.scope
 ```

-We see that the memory cgroup has the `/tcg1` path in constract to most other groups having the root (`/`) path.
+We see that the memory cgroup has the `/tcg1` path, in contrast to most other groups having the root (`/`) path.

 # TODO: talk more about cgroup mountpoints